EOMMINHO/tower-server/README.md

 All commands need to finish with '\n' character.
 The first part includes the double data type and can including dot notation, which represents the speed of a stepper motor.
 The unit is revolution per minute.
 The second part include a single character either '+' or '-'.
 Each means clockwise and counterclockwise respectively.
 To stop the stepper motor, command "stop".

-e.g.) "12.31+": Turn the stepper motor with 12.31 rev/min clockwise.
+e.g.) "12.31+\n": Turn the stepper motor with 12.31 rev/min clockwise.

-e.g.) "31.22-": Turn the stepper motor with 31.22 rev/min counterclockwise.
+e.g.) "31.22-\n": Turn the stepper motor with 31.22 rev/min counterclockwise.

-e.g.) "stop": Stop the stepper motor.
+e.g.) "stop\n": Stop the stepper motor.

 ### 2. Heater